 - 2 teaspoons baking powder

 - 1⅓ cup greek yoghurt, at room temperature

 - ½ cup or one stick of butter, melted and cooled (or coconut oil melted and cooled)

 - ⅔ cup + 3 tbsp boiling water

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 For the Cherries

 - 500 g (16 oz) whole cherries approx 80, pitted (feel free to slice them if you wish)

-- ½ cup kirsch or any other cherry cherry brandy (non alcoholic wine is a good substitute)
+- ½ cup kirsch or any other cherry liqueur/ cherry brandy (non alcoholic wine is a good substitute)

 - ½ cup sugar (alternatively you can sweeten with a couple of tablespoons of maple syrup or date syrup which I used in this recipe)